-Short-term bicycle parking is usually defined as being intended for two hours or less, such as might be necessary outside a store, or for visitors to an office building, park, or Government service center.
-This type of parking need can usually be accommodated by bike racks of varying designs, so long as the racks are supportive of the bike's frame.
+Short-term bicycle parking is usually defined as being intended for two hours or less, such as might be necessary outside a store, or for visitors to an office building, park, or Government service center.6 This type of parking need can usually be accommodated by bike racks of varying designs, so long as the racks are supportive of the bike's frame.

-In early 2010, the City of Rochester purchased mad a sizeable purchase of bike racks; a mix of post-and-loop and inverted-U designs for installation http://www.bicyclinginfo.org/engineering/parking.cfm.
-Accessed November 8, 2010.

-throughout the City.
+In early 2010, the City of Rochester made a sizeable purchase of bike racks; a mix of post-and-loop and inverted-U designs for installation throughout the City.
 The City accepts requests for bike rack installations, and if the location is feasible, installs the bike racks where requested.